 What is the Difference Between Subluxation and Dislocation?

 A dislocation is when there is a displacement of a bone from its natural position in the joint.
 Dislocations can occur due to trauma such as a fall or if the supporting ligaments in the shoulder are injured, torn, or separated.
 Dislocation is also referred to as luxation.
 A subluxation is simply a partial dislocation.
-Subluxations can occur as a result of trauma, injury to supporting ligaments and tendons or lax ligaments.
+Subluxations can occur as a result of trauma, injury to supporting ligaments and tendons, or lax ligaments.
 Patients with EDS (EDS-HT) have known impaired shoulder function (2) which along with ligament laxity puts them at risk for dislocation or subluxation.
+This includes children with EDS.

 What Happens if a Dislocated Shoulder Goes Untreated?